 Once the opera closed, I allowed myself to finally just fall apart.
 After several weeks of nightly rehearsals, a teaching load that is bigger than ever before, plus all of the stuff that being a mother to three wonderful girls entails, I simply couldn’t hold it together anymore.
 I’d already let plenty slide during the two months of rehearsal in order to keep my sanity, my health, and to get enough sleep.

 Pretty soon, all the clean clothing in the house was in a giant pile in the corner of my bedroom.
-Sophia had meltdowns every morning because she had no pants to wear to school and clothes were flung about as we looked for Sophia’s pants.
-And Bria’s favorite hoodie.
-And Chloe’s underwear.
+My youngest had meltdowns every morning because she had no pants to wear to school and clothes were flung about as we looked for her pants.
+And my oldest’s favorite hoodie.
+And my middle daughter’s underwear.
 I actually felt like crying sometimes when I came home and saw the state of my house.
 What on earth was I doing taking on so much outside of the home when my family obviously needed me home to do laundry?

 And now I sort of feel even worse, because I’ve had a full week without rehearsals or performances and I have had to force myself to do anything beyond the absolutely necessary—like going to work.
 My sweet husband organized a massive laundry folding party last Sunday night, and he and I caught up on our favorite television show while we folded.
 And folded and folded and folded.
 And had he not gently suggested such a party to me, the laundry would still not be folded today.
 I’m sure grateful for him—and it’s not just about laundry.
 I simply don’t know what I would do without him.

 |I don’t think the photo does the laundry justice.
 It took two episodes of Bones with both of us folding non-stop to get through that massive pile!